scalabli/yadig/docs/quickstart.rst

 will notice that code which depends on a request object will suddenly break because there is no request object.
 The solution is creating a request object yourself and binding it to the context.
-The easiest solution for unit testing is to use the :meth:`~flask.Flask.test_request_context` context manager.
+The easiest solution for unit testing is to use the :meth:`~citus.API.test_request_context` context manager.
 In combination with the ``with`` statement it will bind a test request so that you can interact with it.
 Here is an example::

-    from flask import request
+    from citus import request

     with app.test_request_context('/hello', method='POST'):
         # now you can do something with the request until the